 We can see them wherever they prefer!

-Dysphagia is a difficulty with eating and/or drinking.
-This could include a difficulty coordinating lip, tongue and jaw movements to chew or to move food and/or drink around the mouth, or a difficulty with swallowing.
+Dysphagia is a difficulty with eating or drinking.
+This could include a difficulty coordinating lip, tongue and jaw movements to chew or to move food or drink around the mouth, or a difficulty with swallowing.

-The following are signs that someone with an eating, drinking or swallowing difficulty may show,
+Signs that someone with an eating, drinking or swallowing difficulty may show:

 What we do

-Within Community Learning Disability Services, Dysphagia is for anyone who is struggling with eating and / or drinking or has difficulty swallowing.
+Within community learning disability services, dysphagia support is for anyone who is struggling with eating and drinking or has difficulty swallowing.

 What to expect at your appointment